yuqitanyq/tp/docs/DeveloperGuide.md

 1. The user enters a book find command and provides the parameter for the search query.
 2. `LibTaskParser` creates a new `BookCommandParser` after preliminary processing of user input, which in turns creates a new `FindBookParser`.
-3. `FindBookParser` creates either a `BookAuthorContainsKeywordsPredicatem` or `BookNameContainsKeywordsPredicate` or `BookTagContainsKeywordsPredicate` object `predicate` with the search query.4.
+3. `FindBookParser` creates either a `BookAuthorContainsKeywordsPredicate` or `BookNameContainsKeywordsPredicate` or `BookTagContainsKeywordsPredicate` object `predicate` with the search query.
-4. `FindBookParser` creates a new `FindBookCommand` based on the processed input and passes the predicate on.
+4. `FindBookParser` creates a new `FindBookCommand` based on the processed input and passes the `predicate` on.
 5. `LogicManager` then executes the `FindBookCommand`.
 6. `FindBookCommand` calls `Model#updateFilteredBookList()` with the `predicate`, resulting in the book list to be updated to display all the books that match the given search query.
 7. Finally, the `FindBookCommand` creates a `CommandResult` and returns it to `LogicManager` to complete the command.